Vaishnav-NT/WeRe/README.md

 Especially in villages, there is no mechanism or service by the administration to recycle or collect trash.
 As a result, many villages just innocently burn it or dump it in the open, despite numerous establishments and industries that take in and create recycled products.

-### The key idea

-## The architecture

-1. The user navigates to the site and uploads a video file.
-2. Watson Speech to Text processes the audio and extracts the text.
-3. Watson Translation (optionally) can translate the text to the desired language.
-4. The app stores the translated text as a document within Object Storage.

-## Long description

-### What we are building:
+####What we are building:

 Our goal is to reach every household, providing them with the service of making use of their recyclable waste.
 We are building a network that connects ordinary citizens to industries, by collecting and transporting recyclable waste to the establishments that require them.
-Users of our system include      the residents in the local region, the volunteers for the job and buyers/industries.
+Users of our system include      the residents in the local region, the volunteers for the job and buyers/industries

 #### Role of residential users -
   The residents of the locality must register themselves through the website.
 They are obliged to separate recyclable wastes such as paper, plastic, and textiles.
 Volunteers/collectors shall set a limit on the amount of waste they can handle.
 Once that limit is reached in a household, the user can send an alert message to the collector.